Center for Natural Resource Governance

 The Fisheries Transparency Initiative (FiTI) is a global multi-stakeholder partnership to strengthen transparency and participation for sustainable fisheries.

-The Center on Governance through Human Rights of the Berlin Governance Platform in Berlin advises on governance and human rights issues.
-Transitional Justice in societies in transition, Climate Justice and Cyber Justice (human rights [...]
+The Centre on Governance through Human Rights of the Berlin Governance Platform in Berlin advises on governance and human rights issues.
+Transitional justice in transitional societies, climate justice and cyber justice (human rights [...])

 • EnVision